Koredotcom/docs/docs/xo/campaigns/about-campaigns.md

 ---
 # About Campaigns

-The Campaigns module simplifies and enhances outbound marketing efforts across voice and web channels.
+The Campaigns module simplifies and enhances outbound efforts across voice and web channels.
 It offers tools for creating targeted voice campaigns and dynamic web campaigns, supported by easy-to-use templates and comprehensive analytics.
-This allows businesses to efficiently reach their audience, monitor campaign performance, and achieve their marketing objectives with greater precision and effectiveness.
+This allows businesses to efficiently reach their audience, monitor campaign performance, and achieve their objectives with greater precision and effectiveness.

 <kr-grid type="g2">
     <kr-grid-item>